Matthew Bilik

 bilik at uw dot edu * bilik at cs dot washington dot edu

 Hi - I am a first-year Ph.D. student in human-centered design and engineering (HCDE) at the University of Washington where I am advised by Dr. Emily Tseng (HCDE) and Dr. Amy Zhang (CSE).
-I am interested in responsible computing, security, and privacy.
+My research is supported by the NSF Graduate Research Fellowship and the UW College of Engineering Dean's Fellowship.

 2022 Primary Election Voter Guide